xiaoylu/DesignPattern/poll/Readme.md

 ---
 Basic [multi-threading](http://www.wangafu.net/~nickm/libevent-book/01_intro.html):

-walks thru a list of bits (each represents a resource, e.g. socket), and calls a handler/action when this bit is set.
+Idea: walks thru a list of bits (each represents a resource, ex. a socket), and calls a handler/action when this bit is set (meaning this resource is ready).

-The cost grows by O(N), where N is the total number of bits.
+Time complexity: O(N) for each iteration, where N is the total number of bits.

 Comparing `select`/`poll` vs. `epoll`:
 * `select`/`poll` has to walk through the file descriptor (fd) list, thus O(N) time.